 If the inquiry report recommends an investigation and the DUS/O concurs, an investigation will be opened in the case (Handbook § 4.05).
-The purpose of the investigation is to determine whether scientific misconduct or loss of scientific integrity has occurred, and to recommend corrective action.
+The purpose of the investigation is to gather additional evidence if necessary, to determine whether scientific misconduct or loss of scientific integrity has occurred, and to recommend corrective action.

-The DUS/O has 30 days from the time he or she determines that an investigation is required to appoint a determining officer (DO) and an integrity review panel chair (IRPC).
+The DUS/O will work through the SIO to appoint a Determining Officer (DO) and an Integrity Review Panel Chair (IRPC).
+The DUS/O may retain or delegate DO authority.
 The DO is the NOAA official who makes the final determination on an allegation of scientific misconduct and proposes administrative action.
 The DO must be at the level of Deputy Assistant Administrator or above, have no prior involvement with the agency's inquiry, and not be in the chain of command for either the complainant or the respondent.